-- 1. Click the [Tools] tab. - 2.
-Click the [Tool Wizard] button. - 3.
-For the first point in the Tool Wizard, jog the robot to the target position (position of washer on your paper target) so that the rod or gripper is located exactly in the center of the washer.
+- (1) Click the [Tools] tab. - (2) Click the <Tool Wizard> button. - (3) For the first point in the Tool Wizard, jog the robot to the target position (position of washer on your paper target) so that the rod or gripper is located exactly in the center of the washer.
 You will need to jog the robot downward so that you are close to touching the paper but don't quite touch the paper.
 (Anywhere from 5 to 10 mm space above the paper will be fine.
-You just need to jog as close to the paper as is required to be able to see the rod (or gripper) well enough to center it on the washer. - 4.
-For the second point in the Tool Wizard, jog the U axis approximately 180°, then jog the rod (or gripper) until it is centered over the washer. - 5.
-Click the [Finish] button to define the new tool and exit the Tool Wizard.
+You just need to jog as close to the paper as is required to be able to see the rod (or gripper) well enough to center it on the washer. - (4) For the second point in the Tool Wizard, jog the U axis approximately 180°, then jog the rod (or gripper) until it is centered over the washer. - (5) Click the <Finish> button to define the new tool and exit the Tool Wizard.
 We have just defined the parameters for Tool 1.

-The new tool values for Tool 1 will appear as shown in the figure below.
+The new tool values for Tool 1 for our Tutorial will appear as shown in the figure below.